 To preserve the intended tax treatment of the Distribution, we have agreed to comply with certain restrictions under current U.S. federal income tax laws for spin-offs.
 These restrictions could prevent us from pursuing otherwise attractive business opportunities and/or harm our business, financial results and operations.
-If these restrictions, among others, are not followed, the Distribution could be taxable to us and EchoStar and possibly its stockholders.
+If these restrictions, among others, are not followed, the Distribution could be taxable to us and possibly our stockholders.